-6. Choosing the wrong person to handle your estate.
-Sometimes the person you think is the best choice for executor of your estate is not always the case.
-For example, while you may think your spouse or child may be best suited to handle the affairs of the estate when you are gone, there may be someone else who is not as personally invested to objectively handle the extensive duties and demands required of an executor, trustee, or guardian.

 7. Not transferring your life insurance policies to a life insurance trust.
-Many people don't realize that proceeds from a life insurance policy are subject to a hefty estate tax when you die, resulting in most of the proceeds going to the IRS instead of your intended beneficiaries.
-One way to avoid this easily-overlooked estate planning mistake is to set up a life insurance trust to act as the owner of your life insurance policies.
+A life insurance policy is subject to a hefty estate tax when you die, resulting in most of the proceeds going to the IRS instead of your intended beneficiaries.
+One way to avoid this is to set up a life insurance trust to act as the owner of your life insurance policies.
 This way you avoid hefty estate taxes being placed on the insurance proceeds, and spare your spouse or beneficiary any undue hardship in waiting up to several months for a pay-out of the insurance proceeds.

 8. Not taking advantage of the federal $675,000 exemption (per spouse.
 For married couples, one of the easiest ways to save on estate taxes is to use the federal $675,000 exemption for each spouse (set at $11.18 million per spouse in 2018).
 Before 2011, married couples typically created exemption trusts (also called credit shelter trusts or AB trusts) so that when a spouse dies, instead of losing the deceased spouses individual exemption amount, a portion of the estate could be protected in the trust.
 However, since 2011, surviving spouses are allowed to make a "portability election" which passes any of the deceased spouse's unused exemption to the surviving spouse, in effect potentially doubling the exemption amount for the surviving spouse.

-[Final draft]